lazavgeridis/Comparing-Vector-Space-Representations-for-Images/README.md

 # Introduction

 This is the 3rd and final project of Software Development for Algorithmic Problems.
-Part 1 and 2 can be found here and here respectively.
-In this project, we compare 2 different vector space representations for the MNIST dataset, and evaluate how they perform on nearest neighbor search, clustering, and classification.
+In this project, we compare 2 different vector space representations for the MNIST dataset, and evaluate how they perform on nearest neighbor search and clustering.

 # Description

-### Extracting Latent Space Representations

-We start off by loading a pretrained autoencoder model (Part 2), and basically converting each image (28x28 pixels) to a 10D latent space representation, as show below:
+### Reducing Data Dimensionality

+We used a (mirrored) CNN autoencoder architecture which includes a bottleneck layer in the middle.
+After training the model, we "feed" each image to the network as input, we take the output of this bottleneck layer and use it as a new vector representation for this image.
+In our case, this bottleneck layer produces 10 output values so the above procedure can be expressed more formally as a mapping: 784d space --> 10d space:

 ![Screenshot](images/ae_reduce.png)

-### NN Search in the 2 Vector Spaces
+### NN Search

+## Approximate NN (784d) vs Exact NN (784d) vs Exact NN (10d)

-### Earth Mover's Distance
+## Exact NN (784d) : Manhattan vs Earth Mover's Distance

 ### Clustering in the 2 Vector Spaces